Hungreeee/Q-RAG/README.md

 With this unique retrieval process, Q-RAG allows poor answers to be corrected.
 Here is one scenario of how this might play out:

-- The RAG retriever did not manage to retrieve relevant context from the database.
+- The RAG retriever fails to retrieve relevant context from the database.
 - Poor context leads to poor answers.
 These cases can be detected by some evaluation method such as metric tracking, poor user rating, etc.
 - An external source (e.g., human evaluator) provides the corrected context chunks.
 This can be achieved by providing corrected answer, then use it to search for relevant chunks (using semantic search, BM-25, etc.).
 The intuition is that utilizing the ground truth answers (instead of the query) for retrieval will result in chunks with a considerably higher chance of containing true answers.
 - Connect the initial question to the corrected chunks, then append them to the database.